Southern Fried Okra

 Freezer: You can freeze the okra before or after frying.
 Either way, line it in a single layer on a baking sheet and flash freeze it until hardened.

+Once it’s fully frozen, transfer it to an airtight container and store.
+When you’re ready to serve, there’s no need to thaw.
 Fry as directed, but keep in mind that frozen okra may take an additional minute or two to cook all the way through.

-How Can You Make Breaded Fried Okra Crispy?
+How to Make Fried Okra

 Ingredients

-For the Okra:
+For the Okra

 - 1 cup buttermilk